ropenscilabs/statistical-software/README.md

   - Dynamic metrics derived from function call networks
       - Graph-based metrics for each function, and for package as a whole
-      - Functional overlap with other, extent packages
+      - Functional overlap with other, extant packages

 # 6\.
 Automation and Tooling